 - Facebook is often subject to controversies around its handling of data

-- Younger audiences increasingly looking to other social media platforms
+- Younger audiences are increasingly looking to other social media platforms

 - Fake traffic is also a problem for Facebook Ads

-The second biggest social media platform (or third if you don’t count YouTube) is also owned by social giant Meta.
+Social giant Meta also owns the second biggest social media platform (or third if you don’t count YouTube).
 And for affiliate marketing, Instagram has become a top choice.

 The best way to get a consistent stream of website traffic from Instagram is, of course, to build your following and post consistently.
 Most businesses these days will factor in Instagram as part of their content marketing strategy.
-But like most things organic, it can take a lot of time.
+But, like most organic things, it can take a lot of time.
 This is where Instagram Ads is a useful tool.

 Instagram also offers the option to make shops for affiliate creators.
 Meaning that if you’re promoting a specific type of product, you can get your store set up right there on the platform and drive traffic there.